alloba/book-of-hours-notes/things/Abbot Thomas.md

 ## Description
 'Abbot Thomas'

-Thomas was one of the first abbots here, at the beginning of the Solar Gothic period.
+Thomas was one of the first abbots here, at the beginning of the [[Solar Gothic period]].
 This bust is much more recent - a nineteenth-century bronze.
 An inscription reads: SPEECH, THE FIRST SWORD.
 ## Locations

 - [[Entrance Hall]]